 Holiday stress for the digestive tract

-But of course you can do something against it: Support your digestion with the power of papaya!
+There is. however, of course, something you can do about it: Support your digestion with the power of papaya!
 This plant has an excellent reputation as a health-promoting fruit in tropical countries.
 The South American natives named the papaya the „tree of health“ because of its abundance of digestive ingredients.
 The papaya contains the protein-digesting enzyme Papain that can give your stomach a much-needed boost while travelling.
 When stomach complaints arise, the combination of papaya and calming oats has been proven to be most effective.
-Why shouldn’t your stomach and intestines not also have a relaxing trip?
+Why shouldn’t your gut have a relaxing trip top?

-With these tips in mind, the entire team at the AllergoSan Institute would like to wish you a relaxing summer holiday – and a good „gut feeling“ during your travels!
+With these tips in mind, the entire team at Institut AllergoSan would like to wish you a relaxing summer holiday – and a good “gut feeling“ during your travels!

 The risk of contracting traveller’s diarrhoea in different countries